rbuas/image-room/doc/personas.md

 *needs* :
 - Have quick access to the photographies as soon as possible
-- Have high performance computer with edition softwares
+- Have high-performance computer with edition softwares
 - Have a priority to follow edition starting by the most important
 - Have a methodology to organize edition steps
 - Have softwares to make non destructing edition